svgeesus/ondesModulaire/offsets/offsets.md

 # offsets Eurorack module

+## Purpose

+_This module is a precision adder for pitch CV signals.
+The design aims for the highest precision possible; pitch deviation should be less than 15 cents cumulative over 10 octaves.
+An ultrafine tune is also provided.
+The output is low impedance, allowing it to drive an unbuffered mult._

+_Also, two outputs are provided which track the main pitch CV but are offset from it.
+These are primarily intended for driving the pitch input on keyboard-tracking filters._

+## Inputs and Outputs

 Two pitch CV inputs with trimmable 1V/oct gain, for sources with a 1k output resistance.

 Two untrimmed pitch CV inputs, for sources with low output resistance.